mbronshteyn/graphql_nodejs_mongo/README.md

 To start the server execute `node server.js`

-WORK-IN-PROGRESS: Currently some data is residing in static file

 In order to interact with GraphQL please download the latest version of Postman.
 It contains Beta version of the GraphQL POST body.

 ### running postman collection from command line using newman